ucsd-edx/edX-Micro-Master-in-Data-Science/big-data-analytics-using-spark/notebooks/HW2018/README.md

 This directory shall contain all the Homework Programming Assignments for CSE 255 | DSE 230 for Spring 2018

-Since grading is managed by nbgrader, an example directory structure is as follows:
+Since grading is managed by nbgrader, we have to follow a particular directory structure.
+An example directory structure is shown below:

 ```
 course101/